+We will refer to the surfaces $M_\tau$ as \emph{special catenoids}; for $f\equiv 0$ they are the standard catenoids.

+From now on, every surface $M_\tau$ is oriented by the \emph{exterior} unit normal, namely the unit normal pointing into the connected component of $\mathbb{R}^3\setminus M_\tau$ that does not contain the rotation axis.
+With this convention, the mean curvature is the one used in \cite{SaEarp1}.

+Depending on the generating curve, there are two possible behaviors: either $M_\tau$ is contained in a slab bounded by two parallel planes, or all its coordinate functions are proper.
+See Figure \ref{generatrix}.
+Under the standing assumptions \eqref{elliptic-conditions}, the first behavior cannot occur: a surface contained in a slab lies in a half-space, so Corollary \ref{thm:half-space} would force $M_\tau$ to be a plane, contrary to $M_\tau$ being a non-flat rotational example.
+Hence every such $M_\tau$ has proper coordinate functions.

-\begin{theorem}[Sa Earp-Toubiana, \cite{SaEarp1}] Let $f$ be an elliptic function satis\-fying $f(0)=0$ and \eqref{inf-condition}, and let $\tau>0$ be a real number satisfying \eqref{SaEarp-condition}.
-If $f$ is Lipschitz at $0$, then the ESWMT-surface $M_{\tau}$, obtained by Theorem \ref{existence}, is not asymptotic to any plane in $\mathbb{R}^3$.
-Moreover, there exists a catenoid $C$ such that outside of a compact set, $M_{\tau}$ lies in the component of $\mathbb{R}^3\setminus C$ containing the revolution axis of $C$. \end{theorem}
+\begin{theorem}[Sa Earp--Toubiana, \cite{SaEarp1}] Let $f$ be an elliptic function satisfying $f(0)=0$ and \eqref{inf-condition}, and let $\tau>0$ satisfy \eqref{SaEarp-condition}.
+If $f$ is Lipschitz at $0$, then the surface $M_\tau$ is not asymptotic to any plane in $\mathbb{R}^3$.
+Moreover, there exists a classical catenoid $C$ such that, outside a compact set, $M_\tau$ lies in the component of $\mathbb{R}^3\setminus C$ containing the rotation axis of $C$. \end{theorem}